SWS90/GensToForcesSETConverter/README.md

 <br />
 <br />You can view the code changes to HedgeLib here https://github.com/SWS90/HedgeLib/tree/directX
 <br />If you come across any problems, either open a new issue on GitHub, or DM me on Discord.
 SWS90#5701
 <br />Want to add objects to convert?
-Make a Pull Request and I'll look it over.s.
+Make a Pull Request and I'll look it over.